blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/component-location-analysis.md

 ## Rapid or Stateless Scan Mode Results

-When [company_name] [solution_name] runs a Rapid or Stateless scan, the output file includes policy violation vulnerabilities, component violating policies and remediation guidance (short term, long term and transitive upgrade guidance) when available.
+When [detect_product_short] runs a Rapid or Stateless scan, the output file includes policy violation vulnerabilities, component violating policies and remediation guidance (short term, long term and transitive upgrade guidance) when available.
 This information is contained within the metadata field of each component.